 3. A sample contract is attached hereto.
 The bidder must be willing to sign the City's contract.
-The City will not accept a bidder's terms & conditions.
-Do not submit a proposal unless willing to execute the attached contract.
+The City will not accept a bidder's terms and conditions.
+Do not submit a proposal unless your firm will execute the attached contract without modification.

-4. Rule for Award: The City will award a contract to the proposer submitting the most advantageous proposal taking into consideration the proposal's Quality Requirements, Evaluation Criteria and composite ratings, references, and price.
+4. Rule for Award: The City may award contract(s) to the proposer(s) submitting the most advantageous proposal(s) taking into consideration the proposal's Quality Requirements, Evaluation Criteria and composite ratings, references, and funding required.